mbarosendal/mbarosendal/README.md

 - 💡 Interested in full-stack, automation, and getting systems to communicate efficiently.
 - 🛠️ Working on smaller pet projects like a file organizer, a pomodoro timer and task manager.
 - 📚 Upcoming specialization in Automation & Scripting and Backend/API Development.
-- 🎓 Expected to graduate in summer 2026.
+- 🎓 Graduating in summer 2026.

 <!--
 **mbarosendal/mbarosendal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.